Russians bring ballet classics for families to the Belgrade

 The productions are directed and choreographed by former Bolshoi Ballet soloist Konstantin Uralsky.

-Producer Alexej Ignato said: “We are constantly on the lookout for new challenges, to ensure that our opera and ballet audiences get a chance to experience a wide spectrum of various classic pieces”.
+Producer Alexej Ignatow said: “We are constantly on the lookout for new challenges, to ensure that our opera and ballet audiences get a chance to experience a wide spectrum of various classic pieces”.

 Call 024 7655 3055 to book.